gplepage/vegas/doc/source/tutorial.rst

 uses transformed integration variables to improve its Monte Carlo estimates.
-It further improves those estimates by subdividing the integration volume in the transformed variables into a large number of hypercubes, and doing a Monte Carlo integral in each hypercube separately.
+It further improves those estimates by subdividing the integration volume in the transformed variables into a large number of hypercubes, and doing a Monte Carlo integral in each hypercube separately (see previous section).
 The final result is the sum of the results from all the hypercubes.
 To mimic a full |vegas| integral estimate using the iterators above, we need to know which points belong to which hypercubes.
 The following code